mtermoul/col-admin/article/article.md

 In a similar way I have written filter functions for numeric fields, for date fields, and for lookup fields.
 I have used simple logic like date comparison, or array find, or plain old JS if statement.
 The most important part is that these function should be generic enough to work with any field, and expects few parameters like the data list that should be filtered, the field name and the field value.
 I encourage you to take a look at the code for <a href="https://github.com/mtermoul/col-admin/blob/master/src/views/Home.vue" target="_blank">Home.vue</a> for the full details.

-## Using Vue computed properties, wathcers, and filters
+## Using Vue computed properties, watchers, and filters

 You can also find inside './src/views/Home.vue' a couple methods under computed, watch, and filters.
 Here is how and why I use each type for.

-* Computed: I have used these computed properties for `students`, `filteredStudents`, `isDataReady`, `states`. these properties will update automaticaly anytime the underlying variables which comes from Vuex store changes.
+* Computed: I have used these computed properties for `students`, `filteredStudents`, `isDataReady`, `states`. these properties will update automatically anytime the underlying variables which comes from Vuex store changes.
 This is useful especially if you bind the computed properties to the UI elements, and make UI changes or toggle between UI sections whenever the data inside the computed properties got updated.
 For instance `isDataReady` is used in the data table whenever it's `false` then the UI will play a waiting animation progress bar that tells the user that the data is loading.
 Once the `idDataReady` is updated to `true`, then the is loading progress bar will disappear, and the table will show the actual data.

 * Watchers: I have used these watched properties `filterField`, and `filterOperator`. the difference is that the watched properties does not cache the value, and each time the underlying data changes, the function will be called.
 I have used this to update the filter UI elements on the home page.